Ulaanbaatar: Economy

 The largest corporations and conglomerates of Mongolia are almost all headquartered in Ulaanbaatar.
 In 2017 Ulaanbaatar had five billionaires and 90 multimillionaires with net worth above 10 million dollars.
-Major Mongolian companies include MCS Group, Gatsuurt LLC, Genco, MAK, Altai Trading, Tavan Bogd Group, Mobicom Corporation, Bodi, Shunkhlai, Monnis and Petrovis.
+Major Mongolian companies include MCS Group, Gatsuurt LLC, Genco, MAK, Altai Trading, Tavan Bogd Group, Mobicom Corporation, Bodi, Shunkhlai, Monnis, Suu and Petrovis.
 While not on the level of multinational corporations, most of these companies are multi-sector conglomerates with far-reaching influence in the country.

 Ulaanbaatar (Urga) has been a key location where the economic history and wealth creation of the nation has played out.
 Unlike the highly mobile dwellings of herders nomadizing between winter and summer pastures, Urga was set up to be a semi-permanent residence of the high lama Zanabazar.
 It stood in one location (Khoshoo Tsaidam) from 1640 to 1654, an unusually long period of 15 years, before Zanabazar moved it east to the foot of Mount Saridag in the Khentii Mountains.
 Here he set about building a permanent monastery town with stone buildings.
 Urga stayed at Mount Saridag for a full 35 years and was indeed assumed to be permanent there when Oirats suddenly invaded the region in 1688 and burnt down the city.
 With a major part of his life's work destroyed, Zanabazar had to take the mobile portion of Urga and flee to Inner Mongolia.